haozhestat/haozhestat.github.io/_pages/markdown.md

   - /md/
   - /markdown.html
 ---
-* Session Chair, Spatial and Spatiotemporal Modeling in Climate and Meteorology, Section on Statistics and the Environment, Joint Statistical Meetings 2019.
+* Session Chair, *Spatial and Spatiotemporal Modeling in Climate and Meteorology*, Section on Statistics and the Environment, Joint Statistical Meetings 2019.
-* Program Committee Member, Artificial Intelligence Track, 2019 Grace Hopper Celebration of Women in Computing.
+* Program Committee Member, Artificial Intelligence Track, *2019 Grace Hopper Celebration of Women in Computing*.
 * Reviewer for *Statistica Sinicia*, *IEEE Transactions on Knowledge and Data Engineering*, *Stat*, and *PeerJ*.
 * International Student Advisory Board, Iowa State University, 2018-19.
 * Computation Advisory Committe, Department of Statistics, Iowa State University, 2017--18.